-Additional tax applies to contributions in excess of the relevant cap.
+Additional tax may apply to contributions in excess of the relevant cap.

 These caps depend on whether the contributions are classified as concessional or non-concessional contributions, or are being made as a result of the sale of a qualifying small business.
-The caps apply to all contributions you make to any superannuation fund, including Westpac Master Trust, as they apply on a per person basis.
-The table on page 97 outlines the types of contributions that may count towards your contributions caps.
+The caps apply to contributions you make to any superannuation fund, including Westpac MasterTrust, as they apply on a per person basis.
+The table below outlines the types of contributions that may count towards your contributions caps.

-Concessional contributions cap This cap includes the following types of contributions: • Employer contributions (including salary sacrifice) For the 2013/14 financial year, the cap is \$25,000 per member under age 60, and will be indexed to Average Weekly Ordinary Time Earnings (AWOTE), rounded down to the nearest \$5,000 in subsequent years.
-For members age 59 or above on 30 June 2013, the cap is \$35,000 not indexed.
-After tax contributions for which you claim a personal tax deduction For the 2014/15 financial year, the cap is \$30,000 per member under age 49 on 30 June 2014, and the higher cap of \$35,000 is available to members age 49 or above on 30 June 2014.
-Concessional contributions in excess of the relevant cap will be subject to additional tax (refer to 'Taxation treatment of Term Life as Superannuation and Income Protection as Superannuation' on pages 94 and 95).
-Non-concessional contributions cap This cap includes the following types of contributions: • After tax contributions for which no tax deduction is claimed (including spouse contributions) • Amounts transferred from overseas super funds (excluding the taxable amount of such transfers)1 • Amounts in excess of the CGT cap1 • Amounts of concessional contributions in excess of the concessional contributions cap The cap is \$150,000 per member for the 2013/14 financial year (\$180,000 for 2014/15).
-This will not be separately indexed, but will remain fixed at six times the general concessional contributions cap.
-Persons under age 65 can 'bring forward' future entitlements to two years' worth of non-concessional contributions.
-For 2013/14, this allows up to \$450,000 over a three year period to be contributed without an additional tax liability.
-There is no indexation during the three year period.
-Non-concessional contributions in excess of the relevant cap will be subject to additional tax (refer to 'Taxation treatment of Term Life as Superannuation and Income Protection as Superannuation' on pages 94 and 95).
-CGT cap Contributions made from certain amounts arising from the disposal of qualifying small business assets, provided that a tax deduction is not claimed for the contribution 1 A lifetime cap of \$1.315 million for the 2013/14 financial year (indexed) is available.
+Concessional contributions cap This cap includes the following types of contributions: Employer contributions (including salary sacrifice) Personal contributions for which you claim a tax deduction For the financial year (2016/17), the cap is \$30,000 per member, who was under age 49 on 30 June 2016, and will be indexed to Average Weekly Ordinary Time Earnings (AWOTE), rounded down to the nearest \$5,000 in subsequent years.
+For members who were age 49 or older on 30 June 2016, the cap is \$35,000 not indexed.
+2 Concessional contributions in excess of the relevant cap will be subject to additional tax (refer to 'Taxation treatment of Term Life as Superannuation and Income Protection as Superannuation' on pages 85 and 86).
+Non-concessional contributions cap This cap includes the following types of contributions: Personal contributions for which no tax deduction is claimed (including spouse contributions) Amounts transferred from overseas super funds (excluding the taxable amount of such transfers)1 Amounts in excess of the CGT cap (refer to below)1 Amounts of concessional contributions in excess of the concessional contributions cap (that are not refunded) The cap is \$180,000 per member for the 2016/17 financial year.3 This will not be separately indexed, but is fixed at six times the general concessional contributions cap (2016/17).
+Persons under age 65 can 'bring forward' future entitlements to two years' worth of non-concessional contribution limits.
+If so, they may be able to make non-concessional contributions of up to three times the annual non-concessional contribution limit in a single year.
+From 1 July 2017, the bring-forward provision will allow up to \$300,000 (reduced from \$540,000) of non-concessional contributions to be made over a three-year period, for individuals under age 65.
+Further, if your superannuation balance is at least \$1.4 million but less than \$1.5 million, you can only bring forward one year's cap, allowing up to \$200,000 of non-concessional contributions in total.
+You will no longer be eligible to bring forward any caps once your superannuation balance reaches \$1.5 million, and will therefore be limited to the annual cap of \$100,000 (2017/18).
+Non-concessional contributions in excess of the relevant cap will be subject to tax (refer to 'Taxation treatment of Term Life as Superannuation and Income Protection as Superannuation' on pages 85 and 86).
+CGT cap Contributions made from certain amounts arising from the disposal of qualifying small business assets, provided that a tax deduction is not claimed for the contribution 1 A lifetime cap of \$1.415 million for the 2016/17 financial year (indexed) is available.